Apple honors Steve Jobs with Apple Park theater opening

-As Apple opened its new home on Tuesday, it christened the Steve Jobs Theater with a tribute to the man who co-founded the company.
+As Apple opened its new home on Tuesday, it inaugurated the Steve Jobs Theater with a tribute to the man who co-founded the company.

-The event kicked off with a video tribute to Jobs, and The Beatles' "All You Need is Love" playing.
-The event is the first Apple is holding in the Steve Jobs Theater on its new campus, called Apple Park.
+The event, the first Apple is holding on its new Apple Park campus, kicked off with a recording of Jobs talking about the soul of the company:

+There's lots of ways to be as a person, and some people express their deep appreciation in different ways.
+But one of the ways that I believe people express their appreciation to the rest of humanity is to make something wonderful and put it out there.
+And you never meet the people, you never shake their hands, you never hear their story or tell yours.
+But somehow in the act of making something with a great deal of care and love, something's transmitted there.
+And it's a way of expressing to the rest of our species, our deep appreciation.
+So we need to be true to who we are.
+And remember what's really important to us.
+That's what's going to keep Apple, Apple.

+After the audio clip, Apple CEO Tim Cook took the stage and talked about what Jobs meant to Apple.

+"Steve's spirit and timeless philosophy on life will always be the DNA of Apple," Cook said.
+"His greatest gift, his greatest expression of his appreciation for humanity would not be a single product, but rather it would be Apple itself."

-The headquarters is the last product from Jobs, who died Oct.
+The Apple Park headquarters is the last product from Jobs, who died Oct.
 5, 2011, after a long battle with pancreatic cancer.
 The famously detail-oriented leader had envisioned Apple's new headquarters as a beacon of innovation and a place for the company's employees to continue their efforts to release groundbreaking products.

-After the video tribute, Apple CEO Tim Cook took the stage and talked about what Jobs meant to Apple.

-"Steve's spirit and timeless philosophy on life will always be the DNA of Apple," Cook said.
-"His greatest gift, his greatest expression of his appreciation for humanity would not be a single product, but rather it would be Apple itself."

-This year is the 10th anniversary of the first iPhone, which Jobs first introduced in 2007.
-Cook said they dedicated the theater to Jobs because he "loved days like this," where Apple could unveil its next gadget to take the world by storm.
+This year is the 10th anniversary of the first iPhone, which Jobs introduced in 2007.
+Cook said Apple dedicated the new theater to Jobs because he "loved days like this," where Apple could unveil its next gadget to take the world by storm.

 Apple